lkodinsson/IngenuityTTRPG/Old/Core/Characters/Maneuvers.md

 **Resist:** Fortitude

 Make an attack with -2 to hit.
-If successful, the target becomes prone.
+If the attack hits, the target becomes prone.

 ## Leap Strike